luxonis/depthai-hardware/docs/source/pages/BW1098OAK.rst

 Maximal perceiving distance for OAK-D: 38.4 meters

-For more information about the maximum distance see the Stereo Depth documentation.
+For more information about the maximum distance see the `Stereo Depth documentation <https://docs.luxonis.com/projects/api/en/latest/components/nodes/stereo_depth/#max-stereo-depth-distance>`__.

 Getting started
 ***************